patternfly-kotlin/mvp/README.md

 ## Building Blocks

-fritz2-mvp comes with just a few classes and provides a very lightweight and straight forward MVP implementation:
+MVP comes with just a few classes and provides a very lightweight and straight forward MVP implementation:

 ### Model